How 'negativity bias' is affecting your relationships -- and how to stop it

 Explain your emotional needs to each other

-Many people in unhappy relationships are simply struggling to express their love in ways that resonate with them but which their partners don’t understand, according to Brookes.
+Many people in unhappy relationships are simply struggling to express their love in ways that resonate with them but which their partners don’t understand, according to Kift.

-“It’s very important for a couple to be really clear how they feel loved and what the other needs to feel loved to push against a negativity bias,” Brookes says.
+“It’s very important for a couple to be really clear how they feel loved and what the other needs to feel loved to push against a negativity bias,” Kift says.

 Sit down and ask each other “How do I feel loved?”

-“Then communicate what those behaviors or actions are,” says Brookes.
+“Then communicate what those behaviors or actions are,” says Kift.
 “Even if you don’t understand them or they don’t resonate with you, make an effort to do it.”

 How to counter negativity bias in your relationship: